U.s. Investment in Foreign Real Estate

-There are many reasons why our clients invest in property overseas, including privacy, portfolio diversification, tax savings, holiday home and retirement planning.
+There are many reasons why our clients invest in foreign real estate, including privacy, portfolio diversification, tax savings, holiday home, and retirement planning.
 They utilize the services of Moskowitz, LLP because our real estate and tax attorneys know how to best structure their international investments for maximum tax savings.

 A private and secure investment

 Real estate is not only a very stable investment in many foreign countries, it is also harder for U.S. creditors to attach than domestic property.
 An added benefit is that foreign property need not be reported to the IRS unless it is held by a foreign corporation with 10% or more U.S. ownership, a foreign partnership or LLC, or foreign trust or estate.
 Even in these cases, although the value of the foreign entity is reportable, the real estate itself need not be listed individually.

 Investment in foreign real estate is also tax efficient.
 The new tax law allows U.S. taxpayers to deduct up to $375,000 ($750,000 if married) in new mortgage interest paid on a first and second home.
 Mortgage debt acquired before December 15, 2017, remains subject to the previous $500,000 ($1,000,000 if married) limitation.

 Foreign property taxes are deductible, as are travel costs connected with managing investment properties overseas.
 You can also exclude up to $250,000 ($500,000 if married) in capital gains if you sell an overseas property that served as your primary residence for at least two out of the last five years.

 Note, however, that you can’t do a 1031 exchange with foreign property and you also may be subject to double taxation.
 Although the U.S. generally allows for a tax credit for foreign taxes paid on net rental income and capital gains tax following a sale, this does not apply to all foreign countries.